 B.Ed.(Hons) / BTDA Reg Teacher / BTS BodyJam Instructor / First Aid Instructor

-Carol has been teaching for over 30 years.
+Carol has been teaching for 35 years.
 On leaving University she worked in primary education for six years before deciding to leave and open CJ’s.

 During her years she has accumulated a vast array of knowledge in the teaching field including dance forms from Ballet to Ballroom and Cabaret to Street.
 She continually updates her expertise by attending dance technicoms and workshops.
 Fitness is also a vital component to being a dancer and Carol keeps up to date with current trends both personally and to enhance the well being of the dancers she trains.